redsanket/spark/external/starling/guide/getting_started/index.rst

 Because Starling uses HCatalog, you can use Hive, Pig, or even the MapReduce Java API to access data.

-Note that the HCatalog server on CB is secured: it has the URI ``thrift://cobaltblue-hcat.ygrid.vip.gq1.yahoo.com:50513`` and uses the Kerberos principal ``hcat/_HOST@YGRID.YAHOO.COM``.
+.. note:: The HCatalog server on CB is secured: it has the URI
+          ``thrift://cobaltblue-hcat.ygrid.vip.gq1.yahoo.com:50513``
+          and uses the Kerberos principal ``hcat/_HOST@YGRID.YAHOO.COM``.

 Prerequisites
 =============